TechTweedie/techtweedie.github.io/content/posts/250414-Power-Platform-Clinic-Launch/index.md

 ## What is Power Platform Clinic?

 The **Clinic** is a series of short, focused sessions where we walk through real questions from the community.
-You submit your question in advance, and we’ll select a handful to explore live in a recorded or 1:1 format depending on the complexity and interest.
+You submit your question in advance, and we’ll select a handful to explore in a 1:1 format depending on the complexity and interest.

 We’ll cover everything from: